 Use an action sheet — not an alert — to offer choices related to an intentional action.
 For example, when people cancel the Mail message they’re editing, an action sheet provides three choices: delete the edits (or the entire draft), save the draft, or return to editing.
 Although an alert can also help people confirm or cancel an action that has destructive consequences, it doesn’t provide additional choices related to the action.
 For guidance, see Action Sheets.

 Avoid scrolling alerts when possible.
 For example, an alert might scroll if the text size is large enough.
 Minimize the potential for scrolling by keeping alert titles short and including a brief message only when necessary.

 Alert Titles and Messages

 If you must provide a message, write short, complete sentences.
-Try to keep messages short enough to fit on one or two lines to prevent scrolling.
-Use sentence-style capitalization and appropriate punctuation.
+Create a message that’s short enough to fit on one or two lines so people don’t have to scroll.
+Use sentence-style capitalization and appropriate ending punctuation.

 Avoid explaining the alert buttons.
-If your alert text and button titles are clear, there should be no need to explain what the buttons do.
-In rare cases where you must provide guidance, use the word tap, preserve capitalization when referencing buttons, and don’t enclose button titles in quotes.
+If your alert text and button titles are clear, there’s no need to explain what the buttons do.
+In rare cases where you need to provide guidance on choosing a button, use a term like choose to account for people’s current interaction method, and use the exact button title without quotes.

 Create succinct, logical button titles.
 Aim for a one- or two-word title that describes the result of selecting the button.
 Prefer verbs and verb phrases that relate directly to the alert title and message — for example, View All, Reply, or Ignore.
 Use OK for simple acceptance, and avoid using Yes and No. Always use Cancel to title a button that cancels the alert’s action.
 As with all button titles, use title-style capitalization and no ending punctuation.